-Laura (in an interview for the Lonely Planet)
+Laura (interview, Lonely Planet)

 It is often the small things that can transform motivation when things are tough.
 Laura knows the importance of taking time to smile and the importance of generosity to others.
 One of her motivations for the trip was to raise awareness and funds for an organisation called Operation South America that gives food and shelter to girls and young women who are homeless, vulnerable and have been abused.
 She was thrilled to able to visit the charity in Paraguay during her expedition.
 Travelling with no money, Laura began to catch a small glimpse of a life without financial or social stability.

-Still only 23 years old, Laura has accomplished much already.
+Still in her mid-twenties, Laura has accomplished much already.
 Leaving home at eighteen to travel widely all over the world, Laura has worked in a variety of jobs from modelling to helping train horses for competitive polo.
 In 2014, Laura Bingham worked in Mexico teaching English and during this period, she developed her own skills at speaking Spanish that was to prove so helpful for her bike ride across South America.
 At the end of this trip (and not one to stay in her comfort zone) Laura found herself considering the best way to return home to the UK.
 She decided to sail the Atlantic ocean en-route.
 A novice sailor, Laura was able to join a crew sailing a Trimaran for the two-month voyage back to Britain.

 Laura is available to speak at your company event or your product launch.
 She is also particularly keen to speak in schools (addressing students of all ages, from primary to sixth form) as well as university groups to encourage young people to get out of their comfort zones, follow their dreams and become the best they can be.